The neighbor has harvested the wheat from the field behind us and has baled the straw. From here it look like a lot of straw.

 The garden is doing very well again this year.
 As a wise friend observed, “You either have too much zucchini or you didn’t plant any.”
 Our first try at cantaloupe is proving interesting as the single plant is trying to take over its corner of the world.
 Sylvia pruned it back.

 There is one exception to the flourishing garden.
 Three times, Sylvia planted parsnips.
-None of those plantings developed into parsnips.
+None of those plantings developed into parsnips. :no:

 The veggie garden is doing great.
 We’ve been enjoying its bounty since April.

 Outside my office window, lovely blossoms are keeping the pollinators busy.